 Dwelling Unit Equivalents

 All PFIP water fees will be charged based upon the meter size installed.
-A 5/8-inch water meter is the standard meter for a single family residence or single equivalent dwelling unit (EDU) and is considered an EDU factor of 1.0.
+A standard residential water meter (less than 1”) is the standard meter for a single family residence or single equivalent dwelling unit (EDU) and is considered an EDU factor of 1.0.
 Larger meters and their respective hydraulic capacity/EDU factor are shown in Table 5-1.

 Table 5-1 Water Meter Hydraulic Capacity/EDU Factors